paolomaccallini-hub/CompareME/README.md

-# A network medicine framework for positioning Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) within the human disease landscape
+# Unsupervised clustering of common human diseases based on GWAS and WGS data, with a focus on Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS)

 ## Abstract